I am amazed at how many times I hear these phrases

 Why then do we listen to the owner of the dog and not the dogs themselves?

-Lack of confidence or knowledge to read the body language in the other dog is what I am hearing my clients shout back to me.
+Lack of confidence or knowledge to read the body language of the other dog is what I am hearing my clients shout back to me.
 Who would you interview for the job?

 Let’s stop pups getting snapped and snarled at, tangled or chased or squashed by other dogs.

-Please take the time to take a look and next time you are out, interview the dogs your pup gets to socialise with.
-If you like me and have older dogs, read your dog body language and see how they are feeling at that moment.
+Please take the time to take a look and next time you are out, interview the dogs, your pup gets to socialise with.
+If you like me and have older dogs, read your dog’s body language and see how they are feeling at that moment.
 Like us all, they may not be in the mood at that moment in time.

 For more about dogs and dog training